lgibelli/singularity-docs/index.rst

 ~~~~~~~~~~~~~~~

 | If you read the `quick start <#quickstart>`_, you probably remember that building images from a
-  Docker base does not require a `Singularity recipe <#recipefile>`_.
+  Docker base does not require a `Singularity recipe <#container-recipes>`_.
 However, if you do want to build and
-  customize your image, you can create a `Singularity recipe <#recipefile>`_ text file, which is a simple
+  customize your image, you can create a `Singularity recipe <#container-recipes>`_ text file, which is a simple
   text file that describes how the container should be made.

 The diagram below is a visual depiction of how you can use Singularity